MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-virtual-hid-device-firmware-update.md

 1. TBD

-## Install a firmware update for thr CFU virtual HID device
+## Install a firmware update for the CFU virtual HID device

 TBD